Do you know what this is?

 Their definition is solid, in my opinion, but could use some clarity.

-It means that content marketing is a long-term strategy, based on building a strong relationship with your customers, by giving them valuable content that is highly relevant to them on a consistent basis.
+It means that content marketing is a long-term strategy, based on building a strong relationship with your target audience, by giving them high quality content that is very relevant to them on a consistent basis.

 Eventually, when customers make a purchase decision, their loyalty already lies with you and they will purchase your product and prefer it over competitors’ options.